 Finally, depending on your specific anxiety disorder, you may want to seek out an even more specialized level of treatment.
-For example, there are many addiction recovery facilities that have programs aimed specifically at veterans with dual diagnosis treatment for PTSD integrated into their recovery process.
+For example, many addiction recovery facilities have programs aimed specifically at veterans with dual diagnosis treatment for PTSD integrated into their recovery process.

 And addiction to drugs or alcohol can feel overwhelming enough on its own.
 Couple that with the addition of a co-occurring disorder like anxiety and the idea of recovery can feel hopeless.
 But it doesn’t have to be that way!

 Quitting is never easy, but with Delphi Behavioral Health Group in your corner to get you connected to the help and resources you need, together we can make it happen.